Software-Engineering-Lab-1402-1403/Experiment7/README.md

 As we can see, the note with id 1 has been deleted successfully.
 The only available note is the note with id 2.
 ![img.png](screenshots/image14.png)

+## Tasks

+## Questions

+### 1
+Dockerfile is a text file that contains instructions for how to build a Docker image.
+It specifies the steps that need to be taken to create a usable image, including what operating system to use, what software to install, and how to configure the image.
+Dockerfiles are used to automate the image building process, making it easier to create consistent and repeatable images.

+Images are read-only templates that contain the instructions for creating a container.
+They include the operating system, software, and configuration information that is needed to run an application.
+Images are stored in a Docker registry, which is a central repository for storing and distributing Docker images.

+Containers are running instances of Docker images.
+They are isolated environments that can run an application and all of its dependencies.
+Containers are created from images, and they share the image's read-only filesystem.
+This makes containers lightweight and portable, as they only contain the changes that are needed to run the application.
+### 2
+Kubernetes is an open-source container orchestration platform that automates the deployment, scaling, and management of containerized applications.
+It groups containers into logical units called pods, which can be replicated and distributed across a cluster of nodes.
+Kubernetes also provides services for discovering and managing containers, and for load balancing traffic between them.

+Kubernetes can be used to manage Docker containers, as well as containers that are built with other containerization technologies.
+It is a powerful tool for deploying and managing complex applications at scale.

+Relationship between Docker and Kubernetes

+Docker and Kubernetes are complementary technologies that can be used together to build and manage containerized applications.
+Docker is used to build and package container images, while Kubernetes is used to deploy, scale, and manage those containers in production.